-So like every normal family, the day before Thanksgiving started with an emergency trip to the hospital, followed by a doctor running out and screaming bloody murder at the sight of my “spider bite” but of course not before he could say…
+So like every normal family, the day before Thanksgiving started with an emergency trip to the hospital, followed by a military doctor running out and screaming bloody murder at the sight of my “spider bite,” but of course not before he could say…

 …and finished off with a tall, cool, Oreo McFlurry.

-My parents thought I was 5 and that ice cream would temporarily distract me from the eminent danger I was so knowingly in.
+Luckily my parents understand that I have the mentality of a 5-year-old and that ice cream, specifically any type of McFlurry, would temporarily distract me from the eminent danger I was so knowingly in.

-“Now, listen, your doctor said we need to put an extremely hot washcloth on the opening to bring the infection away from your knee joint immediately, okay?”
+“Now, listen, your doctor said we need to put an extremely hot washcloth on the opening to bring the infection away from your knee joint immediately, or you could die, mkay?”

 “You know Oreo Mcflurry’s are the best.
 So smooth and refreshing, with the prefect blend of choco flakes and vanilla fro-yo…it’s a beautiful union really.”

-Now here’s the thing…my mother didn’t understand the difference between hot…and scalding…or she did but she wan hoping the ridiculous amount of drugs they put me on would take the edge off.
+Now back to that "extrememely hot washcloth."
+Here's the thing, my mother didn’t exactly understand the difference between hot, and "I'm trying to melt off your skin with steam."
+Or she did, but she was hoping the ridiculous amount of drugs they put me on would take the edge off.

 Next thing I know, I’m screaming in agony as the scalding wash cloth slowly seared off my skin…

-After seven hours of this personal hell, it was time to go to bed and dream about turkey legs… stuffing…not having my leg amputated…
+After seven hours of this personal hell, it was time to go to bed and dream about turkey legs… stuffing…possibly not having my leg amputated…

 “Hey Nat, are you okay?”